DP-Coloring Cartesian Products of Graphs: Characterization of Bad Covers of Cycles

 \section{Characterization of Bad Covers of Cycles}

-In this Section, we define the notions of canonical labeling and twisted-canonical labeling which characterize the bad covers of odd and even cycles respectively.
+In this Section, we define the notions of canonical labeling and twisted-canonical labeling which characterize the bad covers of odd and even cycles respectively(see~\cite{KO19} and~\cite{LWW22} for more generalized results).
 Canonical labeling, in particular, is of independent interest and has been used in many recent papers on DP-coloring (see e.g.,~\cite{CL1},~\cite{CL2}, and~\cite{MT20}).
 As an application of these together with volatile coloring, we are able to show the sharpness of Theorem~\ref{thm: cartprodcompbipartite}.
 This also makes progress towards Question~\ref{ques: 2}.